amida-tech/status-dashboard-hackathon/kiosk/README.md

 # Dashboard Kiosk

 This directory contains scripts to automate setup of the dashboard to a Raspberry Pi or similar (the guide below uses an Odroid XU4) connected to a TV screen.
 The end result is a device that will boot to a login screen, prompt for a password (for security reasons), and then show the dashboard.

 All backend services, in addition to the frontend, run from the device as systemd units, with the k8s service running as a Docker container wrapped in a systemd unit.

 Installation is fully automated into scripts: `preinstall.sh`, and `install.sh`.
 Run `preinstall.sh`, restart your shell, and then run `install.sh`.
 For detailed instructions, see below.

+For security reasons
+- Setup is done with a more privileged user (`odroid`).
+- The dashboard runs as a less privileged user (`dashboard`).

 # Installation Instructions

 * Boot a Odroid XU4 or similar into the latest Ubuntu MATE.
 Note the IP address either from startup logs or by logging in and running `ip addr`.
 This guide assumes an Ethernet connection, otherwise use Network Manager inside the GUI (or `nm` cli) to configure a wireless connection.

 * SSH in (default username/password for Odroid Ubuntu MATE variant is `odroid`/`odroid`).